dervism/number-to-text/README.md

 Kata for converting numbers to text.
 Supports any number in the range 0 to 2146 999 999 (Integer max value / 2.1 billion).

-Currently only Norwegian is supported in this version, see the JDK9 for better i18n support: https://github.com/dervism/number-to-text_jdk9
+This version is implemented in Java 8 and currently only Norwegian is supported.
+For a modular version with better i18n and support for English-support, see the JDK9-repo: https://github.com/dervism/number-to-text_jdk9

 ### Example output